adaltas/node-nikita-docs/src/md/usages/sync_async.md

 # Sync and async execution

-The asynchrone nature of JavaScript coupled with how Nikita register new action can be a little tricky.
+The asynchronous nature of JavaScript coupled with how Nikita register new actions can be a little tricky for newcomers.
+Handlers can be written in both synchronous and asynchronous based on the presence of a callback argument in the handler signature.
+Moreover, it is possible to write a synchronous handler which schedules asynchronous actions.

 ## Nikita context